Meet The People: Dairy Department

 Find Kemps products in the Dairy and Frozen Foods Departments.

-Larry Schultz Organic Farm is a small, family-owned farm located in Owatonna, MN.
+Larry Schultz Organic Farm is a small, family-owned farm located in Owatonna, Minnesota.
 Larry was raised on a family farm just one mile down the road from where he lives and works today.
 His parents always farmed organically.
 When farm chemicals came into use in the '50s and '60s, they didn't adapt to these new farming practices.
 Larry adhered to higher standards and kept herbicides, insecticides and artificial fertilizers off his land.

 Better eggs start with healthier, happier chickens, which is why a "Schultz" egg is among the best you'll find.
 Schultz's chickens are free-range, certified organic and are never administered hormones or antibiotics.
 In fact, the family grows most of their crops, grinds their own feed, handles and grades their own eggs (the day they're layed, unlike some farms), and handles most of their deliveries.